For the sauce:

 - 1 tablespoon cornstarch, dissolved into 2 tablespoons water

 - 3/4 pound flank steak, sliced into thin strips against the grain

 - 2 large garlic cloves, minced

-- In a large wok, heat 1 tablespoon of oil over medium-high heat and add the beef strips.
-Cook until browned, about 2-3 minutes, being careful not to overcook.
-Reserve the leftover marinade.
-Remove beef from wok and set aside.
+- In a large wok, heat 1 tablespoon of oil over high heat and add the beef strips in a single layer (try not to overcrowd).
+Sear quickly until browned on both sides, about 1 minute, being careful not to overcook.
+Remove beef from the wok and set aside.